ruby-cute/ruby-cute/examples/g5k-tutorial.md

     [  3]  0.0-10.7 sec  2.25 MBytes  1.77 Mbits/sec

-Now let's consult the network traffic that we have generated during our experiment using KWAPI.
+Now let's look at the network traffic that we have generated during our experiment using KWAPI.
 **Ruby-cute** offers the {Cute::G5K::API#get_metric get_metric} method to consult the Metrology API.
-In order to carry out a query and get the values of a specific probe, we have two know the time interval of the values and the name of the probe.
+In order to carry out a query and get the values of a specific probe, we have to know the time interval of the values and the name of the probe.
 Let's get the values for the metric `network_in`.
 We could get all the names of the probes specific to this metric by typing: